olvidio/orbix/scripts/SlickGrid/README.md

 * Advanced detached & multi-field editors with undo/redo support.
 * “GlobalEditorLock” to manage concurrent edits in cases where multiple Views on a page can edit the same data.
 * Support for [millions of rows](http://stackoverflow.com/a/2569488/1269037)

+## TODO

+* extend the set of unit tests for DataView to help test grouping behaviour (which currently has bugs) and indirect access
+* extend set of examples, including external keyboard driver (e.g. keymaster.js)
+* 'pace' the new delayed render activity, etc. using an external 'clock': now everything is running on individual setTimeout()s and userland code needs more control over when these fire exactly.
+* enable Copy/Cut/Paste via externally triggered event or API call (so you can execute those commands from external controls)
+* integrate the fixed-row/column work by JLynch7; that merge branch is currently botched -- EDIT: do not do this; see https://github.com/mleibman/SlickGrid/issues/1033 (#1033)
+* unify Formatters and Editors' API in terms of info passed
+* using jsperf and tests/*.html performance measurements to check current performance and possibly improve it -- EDIT: already did a lot in the render code
+* update wiki with API changes re Formatters and Editors
+* run script / tool to extract/update contributor/author list